 Term or abbreviation Definition acoustic fencing Means timber fencing of sufficient surface density, and without gaps, so that it acts as a noise barrier. application pack Means the pack of information sent out to owners or occupiers of potentially eligible buildings.
 It contains further information about the LNMS, details of how to apply and an application form. bedroom Means a room originally intended for sleeping.
-LNMS applicant Means an owner or occupier (on behalf of an owner) who is in the process of applying for LNMS. eligible building Means a building accepted by Horizon into the LNMS during the LNMS process, by meeting all of the relevant eligibility criteria set out in the LNMS. eligible room Means a room within an eligible building which would benefit from LNMS measures delivered through the noise insulation package (i.e. a bedroom or living room). enhanced measures Means LNMS measures which may be applicable in certain situations to reduce noise in gardens and conservatories.
-Horizon As set out in paragraph 1.1.5, means Horizon Nuclear Power Wylfa Ltd, its appointed representatives and contractors. living room Means sitting rooms, dining rooms, and kitchens with integrated living or dining areas.
+LNMS applicant Means an owner or occupier (on behalf of an owner) who is in the process of applying for LNMS. eligible building Means a building accepted by Horizon into the LNMS during the LNMS process, by meeting all of the relevant eligibility criteria set out in the LNMS. eligible room Means a room within an eligible building which would benefit from LNMS measures delivered through the noise insulation package (i.e. a bedroom or living room). enhanced measures Means LNMS measures which may be applicable in certain situations to reduce noise in gardens and conservatories. living room Means sitting rooms, dining rooms, and kitchens with integrated living or dining areas.
 LNMS WNDA Construction Boundary Plan Area Means the boundary drawn around the WNDA within which buildings would be eligible for noise insulation under the LNMS provided that the criteria related to ownership, lease length and use set out in the LNMS are satisfied.
 The LNMS WNDA Construction Boundary Plan appears as figure 8-1.
 LNMS measures Means the measures available under the LNMS, relating to noise insulation.
 These are divided into two categories: (1) a noise insulation package (for eligible rooms); and (2) enhanced measures (relating to gardens and conservatories). noise insulation package Means the package of LNMS measures available for qualifying doors and qualifying windows in eligible rooms.